proycon/sxmo-docs/USERGUIDE.md

 An `contacts.tsv` example might look like:

 ```
-122345628	John Smith
++122345628	John Smith
-128371642	Jeff Foo
++128371642	Jeff Foo
++31612345678	Jan Janssen
 ```

 **International Numbers**

-Note that you should **always** prefix numbers you call out with, text to, or add to the contact system **with their international prefix code** but without the plus.
+Note that you should **always** prefix numbers you call out with, text to, or add to the contact system **with their international prefix code** and **with** the initial plus sign.
 Behind the scenes for `mmcli`, numbers always come into the system with international prefixes from my testing.
 So if you receieve a call from the number `54321` for example; it would come into mmcli as `+154321` if this was a US number.
-To compensate for this behavior, our scripts strip the plus (`+`) symbol but otherwise leave the number *as-is*.
 This means if you dial, text, and store contacts *with the internationl prefix*, you can be assured that texts / outgoing / incoming calls will line up in regards to deduplication of contacts in menus and text message threads will stay intact.

 ## **Included Scripts and Applications**

 In the [global system menu](#strongincluded-menusstrong) there are entries for both applications and scripts.

 **Included Scripts:**